markstringer-dti/markstringer-dti.github.io/dti.md

 2. Give these things a score.
 A number showing how big they are relative to each other.
 3. Start to track progress.
 4. Put this progress on a chart.
+5. Deal with the wailing gnashing of teeth, personal attacks, threats, denial, backstabbing and underhand manoeuvres.
+6. Some actual progress in the right direction.

+By doing this you're tapping into one of the fundamental ways of thinking identified by the Nobel prize winning psychologist Daniel Kahneman - "What you see is all there is."
+WYSIATI.
+Daniel Kahneman's point is that a lot of our irrational behaviour and poor thinking can be explained by understanding that we do our thinking based on what we can immediately bring to mind.
+This has one very interesting implication.
+If you can change what people see, if you can change what they bring to mind, you can change what they think.

+This is what we're doing by collecting together a list of all the work that needs doing and then tracking progress through it.

 I'm using a military metaphor in this chapter.
 And an important thing about any battle.
 Is knowing where you are.
 And where you want to be.
 This can then, sometimes, result in delivery of a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 But it's still worth doing these three things.